 View on YouTube at: https://www.youtube.com/watch?v=sCJZJNiE4V0

 'O Bhéal go Béal - Scéim n Scol': Mouth To Mouth: The School Scheme

 This documentary short film in Irish with English subtitles details the 1937 Irish Folklore Commission programme the Schools' Folklore Scheme.
 The purpose of this programme, within the Irish school system, was to have children document the folklore and local history of their own home areas.

 Each week the children were assigned a specific topic, and were instructed to conduct research on the subject matter, and to talk with their parents, grandparents, and oldest members of their community.
 Their goal was to gather stories, histories, and memories which were applicable to the subject.
 Following these discussions they were to write about the topic in a copybook which had been specially provided for the task.

-To access this film and others, see my post 'From the pens of babes': Recording Folklore and History in Ireland
+There was a copy of this film on YouTube, but unfortunately it was removed by RTÉ.
+For more information about this film and others, see my post 'From the pens of babes': Recording Folklore and History in Ireland